 - Mouse & Keyboard and Full Controller Support

-'Max' has been updated to v1.2 with updated art (v1.1), dialog and a fix for the memory leak that was causing some lag on some player's computers.The developer will be donating a portion of proceeds from game sales to the Miriam Foundation, a charitable organization that helps people with autism spectrum disorders and intellectual disabilities lead fulfilling lives.
+'Max' has been updated to v1.3 with a fix to a potential progression stopper some players were experiencing.
+1.28.2017The developer will be donating a portion of proceeds from game sales to the Miriam Foundation, a charitable organization that helps people with autism spectrum disorders and intellectual disabilities lead fulfilling lives.